 Guidelines for the Establishment of Centers, Institutes, and Related Units

-Information on creating WVU centers, institutes, or related units can be found in the sections below.
-The same information is also available for download.
+Information on creating WVU centers, institutes, or related units can be found in the sections below or available as a PDF.

 - Introduction and Definitions